zhullyb/monyhar/monyhar/tools/mb/docs/design_spec.md

   to get maximum test coverage against the desire to have reasonable cycle times, given the number of machines we have.

-* Also, since we run most try jobs against tip-of-tree Chromium, by the time one job completes on the bot, new patches have probably landed, rendering the build out of date.
+* Also, since we run most try jobs against tip-of-tree Monyhar, by the time one job completes on the bot, new patches have probably landed, rendering the build out of date.